 It’s easy to understand why people would remember a photography safari in the famed and powerful Nyerere National Park for the rest of their lives.
 The Serengeti of Southern Tanzania might be used to describe the wildlife concentration in this recently founded national park; most intriguingly, the most untamed animals are absent from all other parks in Eastern and Southern Africa.
 The greatest location for journalists, travel writers, and wildlife photographers is still Nyerere National Park.

 The park is home to some of East Africa’s shyest animals.
 There are lions, elephants, and many different kinds of antelope, all of which stay away from tourist safari vehicles.
-Unlike other popular national parks in Africa, such as the Serengeti, the animals in Nyerere National Park are not used to fleets of tourist vans and humans since the Selous Game Reserve is one of Africa’s most isolated or remotest wildlife sanctuaries.
+Unlike other popular national parks in Africa, such as the Serengeti, the animals in in the park are not used to fleets of tourist vans and humans since the Selous Game Reserve is one of Africa’s most isolated or remotest wildlife sanctuaries.

 The Selous Game Reserve has been detached from Nyerere National Park, East Africa’s biggest wildlife conservation and tourism safari park.
-Nyerere National Park is a wildlife haven.
+This park is a wildlife haven.
 Unlike other East African parks, it provides a unique setting for wild animals that have not had much interaction with humans.
-It has 30,893 square kilometres of natural land.

 Nyerere National Park is now being developed to modernise its roads that go through its wildness, as well as its camping areas and other tourist amenities.
 Except during the wet or rainy seasons, most portions of this park are open all year.